core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Manually updating the OSCORE Security Context at the two peers should be a last resort option, and it might often be not practical or feasible.

 Even when any of the alternatives mentioned above is available, it is RECOMMENDED that two OSCORE peers update their Security Context by using the KUDOS procedure as defined in {{sec-rekeying-method}} of this document.

+# Updated Protection of Responses with OSCORE # {#sec-updated-response-protection}

+The protection of CoAP responses with OSCORE is updated, by adding the following text at the end of step 3 of {{Section 8.3 of RFC8613}}.

+{:quote}
+> If the server is using a different Security Context for the response compared to what was used to verify the request (e.g., due to an occurred key update), then the server MUST take the second alternative.
+That is, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the AEAD nonce to protect the response.
+>
+> This prevents the server from using the same AEAD (key, nonce) pair for two responses, protected with different OSCORE Security Contexts.
+An exception is the procedure in {{Section B.2 of RFC8613}}, which is secure although not complying with the above.

 # Key Update for OSCORE (KUDOS) # {#sec-rekeying-method}